 "iShares Global Inflation Linked Govt Bond UCITS ETF USD (Acc)" is an exchange-traded investment fund (ETF).
-It refers to the Bloomberg Barclays World Government Inflation-Linked Bond Index.
-This index reflects the development of world wide inflation-protected government bonds .
+It refers to the Bloomberg World Government Inflation-Linked Bond Index.
+This index reflects the development of stocks .
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
-The ETF's earnings (interest payments) are automatically reinvested (accumulated).
+The ETF's earnings (dividends) are automatically reinvested (accumulated).
 The fund company iShares claims a total expense ratio (TER) of 0.20% per year.
 The yearly average divergence from the index performance (Tracking Difference) since 2009 was 0.25% per year.
 Therefore, the ETF was slightly more expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size

 Every bubble represents an ETF.
 The further to the right it is, the higher (worse) is its tracking difference.
 The further up it is, the higher the total expense ratio specified by the fund company.
 The bubble's area represents the fund volume.